Skip to main content

 Mitigating the impact of a major port disruption

-1. Assess the overall situation and specific impacts on your organization
+1. Assess the overall situation and specific impacts on your organisation

 Businesses relying on East and Gulf Coast ports should closely monitor the potential strike and evaluate how it could affect their operations.
 Take stock of current inventory and shipments enroute to impacted ports.
 Depending on inventory levels and expected needs, consider ordering additional stock, using alternative routes that do not go through impacted ports.

-Monitor demurrage, storage, and detention fees that may continue to be charged during a strike to minimize the risk of unexpected expenses.
+Monitor demurrage, storage, and detention fees that may continue to be charged during a strike to minimise the risk of unexpected expenses.

 Supply chain disruptions may lead to accumulation of goods, either at a business’ own premises or at third-party locations.
 Regular assessments of inventory levels and storage capacity can help identify accumulation risks.